Jerom-e/docker-observability-stack/README.md

 # Docker Observability Toolkit

 Welcome to **Docker Observability Toolkit**! 🎓
-This repository is designed as a **pedagogical, HR-friendly tool** for exploring modern observability solutions with Docker.
+This repository is designed as a **pedagogical tool** for exploring modern observability solutions with Docker.
 Learn by doing: logs, metrics, and monitoring all in one place.

 ## Project Overview